Adapting: The Future of Jewish Education

 Episodes

-190 episodes
+193 episodes

-Creating Meaningful Experiences for Every Child—B'Mitzvah and Beyond
+Creating Meaningful Experiences for Every Child—B-Mitzvah and Beyond

-The B-Mitzvah is a defining milestone in American Jewish life, and offers a powerful lens into how Jewish communal spaces can foster inclusion and belonging.
-With their new book, <...
+The B-Mitzvah is a defining milestone in American Jewish life, and offers a powerful lens into how Jewish communal spaces can foster inclusion and belonging.In light of their new book,

 A Conversation on Memory This Yom HaZikaron